from sklearn.model_selection import cross_val_score

 It’s hard to say whether this truly is the best set of parameters, because some of the differences in accuracy between parameter combinations may be due to chance, based on which samples happened to appear in each fold.
 That’s just a limitation of basic cross-validation, and so all we can say with confidence is that this is a good combination of parameters.

-actually makes this very easy.
-After locating the best set of parameters, it automatically refits the Pipeline
+GridSearchCV actually makes this very easy.
+After locating the best set of parameters, it automatically refits the Pipeline on X and y using the best set of parameters, and it stores that fitted Pipeline as an attribute called best_estimator_.
+As you can see, that attribute is indeed a Pipeline object.

 SimpleImputer(fill_value='missing', strategy='constant')